 The responsible and ethical conduct of research is critical for excellence as well as for maintaining public trust in research.
-It is the goal of Texas A&M Veterinary Medical Diagnostic Lab (TVMDL) to promote an environment of responsible conduct of research (RCR), and to ensure that individuals subject to federal responsible conduct in research requirements complete responsible conduct of research training.
+It is the goal of Texas A&M AgriLife Extension Service (AgriLife Extension) to promote an environment of responsible conduct of research (RCR), and to ensure that individuals, subject to federal responsible conduct in research requirements, complete responsible conduct of research training.

-The purpose of this procedure is to provide guidance on the minimum responsible conduct of research training requirements for compliance with federal requirements where individuals are supported by the National Science Foundation (NSF), National Institutes of Health (NIH), and United States Department of Agriculture (USDA), National Institute of Food and Agriculture (NIFA), and to establish institutional requirements for the training of students and postdoctoral researchers involved in TVMDL-related research, regardless of funding.
+The purpose of this procedure is to provide guidance on the minimum responsible conduct of research training requirements for compliance with federal requirements where individuals are supported by the National Science Foundation (NSF), National Institutes of Health (NIH), and United States Department of Agriculture (USDA), National Institute of Food and Agriculture (NIFA).
+An additional purpose is to establish institutional requirements for the training of students and postdoctoral researchers involved in AgriLife Extension-related research, regardless of funding.